 Time Zones in Austria

-See Austria’s current time, CET/CEST offsets, daylight saving schedule, and convert time to other countries and cities.
+See Austria’s current time, CET/CEST offsets, DST transition dates, and convert time with cities and time zones worldwide.

 Austria uses Central European Time, CET (UTC+1), and Central European Summer Time, CEST (UTC+2) during daylight saving time.
-View all time zones used in the country, including Vienna.
+View the country’s active time zone and current offset in one place.

-Use the visual comparison grid and hour-by-hour tables to convert Austria time to any other timezone.
-Export meetings with ICS download, Google Calendar, or Gmail support.
+Use the visual time grid and hour-by-hour tables to compare Austria time with any other timezone.
+Export meetings with ICS download or send to Google Calendar and Gmail.

 Austria observes DST, typically starting on the last Sunday in March and ending on the last Sunday in October.
-Time changes update automatically using the IANA timezone database, including historical rule changes.
+Time changes are tracked automatically using the IANA timezone database, including historical updates.

 How to Check Time in Austria

-Add comparison cities: Click + Add City and search for cities such as London, New York, or Dubai to compare Austria with major business and travel hubs.
-This is especially practical for finance, manufacturing, tourism, and cross-border logistics, since Austrian companies often coordinate with Western Europe, North America, and Middle Eastern trade partners.
+Add comparison cities with + Add City: Click + Add City and search for cities such as London, New York, or Dubai to compare Austria against major business and travel hubs.
+These are practical reference points for industries that frequently coordinate with Austria, including manufacturing, tourism, finance, logistics, and EU-facing professional services centered around Vienna, Graz, Linz, and Salzburg.

 Time Zones in Austria